Impact of Rastall gravity on hydrostatic mass of galaxy clusters

 In the comparison between the Rastall hydrostatic mass and the observed baryonic mass, using a sample of ten galaxy clusters, the best-fit result is obtained for $\lambda = 1.14\times10^{-1}$, yielding $\mathbf{M} = 1.07 \pm 0.11$.
 In this case, the unity value $\mathbf{M}=1$, which represents the ideal situation where the Rastall hydrostatic mass statistically matches the observed baryonic mass, lies within the uncertainty range and is also located in the high-likelihood region of the corresponding relative likelihood curve.

-On the other hand, using five galaxy clusters as the sample, we find that the best-fit value, $\mathbf{M}=1.01\pm0.16$, is obtained for $\lambda=1.69\times10^{-3}$.
+On the other hand, in the second scenario, by using nine galaxy clusters as the sample, we find that the best-fit value, $\mathbf{M}=0.99\pm0.26$, is obtained for $\lambda=1.29\times10^{-3}$.
 In this case, unity lies very close to the peak of the corresponding relative likelihood curve in the comparison between the Rastall hydrostatic mass and the observed lensing mass.
-This result indicates that Rastall gravity can effectively alleviate the hydrostatic mass bias problem.
+In the context of the scaling relation, this result indicates that Rastall gravity can effectively alleviate the hydrostatic mass bias problem.

+We also calculate the goodness-of-fit for each case, using chi-squared $\chi^2$ and reduced chi-squared $\chi^2_\nu$ evaluations.
+The combination of the linear fit and the goodness-of-fit evaluations indicates that Rastall gravity provides a phenomenological framework that can improve certain aspects of the mass discrepancy problem, particularly at the level of scaling relations.
+However, it does not universally outperform other modified gravity models, such as non-local gravity, when evaluated using standard goodness-of-fit criteria.

 Nevertheless, a larger sample of galaxy clusters in the comparison between the Rastall hydrostatic mass and the gravitational lensing mass is required to further assess the viability of Rastall gravity and to constrain the Rastall parameter $\lambda$ using observational data.